charusat09/charusat09.github.io/_posts/2016-11-14-synchrounous-sidekiq.markdown

 {% endhighlight %}

 I use ajax call to my counter controller show method with a second span.
-Here the job for show method is pulling out data from Redis and inform UI about it.
+Here the job for show method is pulling out data from Redis and inform frontend about it.

 {% highlight ruby %}